User Guide#

 • Failure

-• replacement: if True, then all preceeding failures and maintenance tasks are cancelled and the time until the next event is reset because a replacement is required, otherwise, each successive failure is added to the repair queue
+• replacement: if True, then all preceding failures and maintenance tasks are cancelled and the time until the next event is reset because a replacement is required, otherwise, each successive failure is added to the repair queue

 • Commonalities between Substations, Turbines, and Cables